Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Results and Discussion

+This subsection compares the $C_4$-equivariant CNNs with the original ones in the freely decaying turbulence experiment.
+We discuss the SR of the LR velocity generated by subsampling.
+Similar results were obtained for the LR velocity by average pooling.
+The scale factor $s$ was fixed to odd numbers: $s = 5$, $9$, or $13$.
+The SR with an even $s$ is examined in Section \ref{sec:discussions}.

-Fig. \ref{fig:sr-decaying-turbulence} shows an example of the vorticity calculated from the super-resolved velocity, where the scale factor $s$ is 9.
-The finite difference operation in deriving the vorticity enhances the small-scale structure in the super-resolved flow.
-For the baseline of bicubic interpolation, the shape of each vortex is ambiguous and the difference from the ground truth is large.
-All SR models reproduce well the small-scale structure, regardless of equivariant or non-equivariant.
+The $C_4$-equivariant CNNs reproduced HR velocity fields similar to those of the original CNNs.
+Figure \ref{fig:sr-decaying-turbulence} shows an example of the vorticity calculated from the super-resolved velocity when $s = 9$.
+The finite difference operation deriving the vorticity emphasizes the small-scale structure in the super-resolved velocity.
+Regarding the baseline of bicubic interpolation, the shape of each vortex is ambiguous, and the difference from the ground truth is large.
+All four CNNs accurately reproduce the small-scale structure.
+The snapshots of vorticity by Eq-DSC/MS and Eq-RRDN are nearly identical to those by DSC/MS and RRDN, respectively.

-Fig. \ref{fig:test-errors-decaying-turbulence} compares the NERs and ESEs from the locally averaged and subsampled velocity.
-As the scale factor $s$ is increased, the errors tend to be increased.
-The NER and ESE values of the Eq-DSC/MS and Eq-RRDN are comparable to those of the DSC/MS and RRDN in all cases, respectively.
-The Eq-RRDN and RRDN tend to show slightly lower errors than the Eq-DSC/MS and DSC/MS, which is likely due to that the Eq-RRDN and RRDN are deeper and have more parameters (Table \ref{tab:num-learnable-params}).

-Table \ref{tab:num-learnable-params} compares the numbers of the trainable parameters in the SR models.
-The number of parameters is generally smaller in equivariant models due to the constraint of the equivariance (Appendix \ref{sec-app:explain-equivariance}).
-Since the $C_4$ group contains $C_2$, the constraint on the $C_4$-equivariant model is stricter and more parameters are reduced.
-The reduction in parameters implies that the expressive power of the equivariant SR models is lower in principle; however, the Eq-DSC/MS and Eq-RRDN show comparable performance with the DSC/MS and RRDN, respectively (Figs. \ref{fig:sr-decaying-turbulence} and \ref{fig:test-errors-decaying-turbulence}).
-This result indicates that imposing the equivariance does not necessarily act to deteriorate the accuracy of super-resolution.
-The smaller number of parameters suggests that an equivariant model is trainable with a smaller size of data.\cite{Siddani2021} This suggestion was confirmed in Appendix \ref{subsec-app:dependency-training-data-size}.